wp-plugins/embed-bible-passages/readme.txt

 Copyright 2011-2012 M.D.
 Green, SaeSolved:: LLC

+== License ==

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the
 Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-NOTE THAT THE COPYRIGHT NOTICE FROM THE SOURCE OF THE TEXT CROSSWAY BIBLE MUST BE KEPT ON THE PAGE (protected variable $esv_copyright).

 == Installation ==

-1, Apply for an access code at http://www.esvapi.org/signup.
+1. Apply for an access code at http://www.esvapi.org/signup.

 1. Extract the embed-bible-passages folder and place in the wp-content/plugins folder.
 Enable the plugin.

 1. Enter your access code at your site's WordPress Dashboard under Settings -> Embed Bible Passages.

+NOTE THAT THE COPYRIGHT NOTICE FROM THE SOURCE OF THE TEXT CROSSWAY BIBLE MUST BE KEPT ON THE PAGE (protected variable $esv_copyright).

 == Frequently Asked Questions ==